jserot/O2B/platforms/quartus/arrays/apps/arr_sum/Readme.md

 - `arr_sum_cc` function implemented in hardware and called as a custom component interfaced to the nios uP using the Avalon bus

-The two latter implementations are provided by the `extended2` platform.
+The two latter implementations are provided by the `arrays` platform.